Special Needs Toys for Cerebral Palsy

 Some students require mobility assistance because of certain physical limitations, which they were either born with or developed from an illness or injury.
 Common disabilities that require mobility assistance include:

-Learning, cognitive, and developmental disabilities are an umbrella category of many disabilities with varying challenges.
-Disabilities that fall under these categories include:
+Learning, cognitive and developmental disabilities are an umbrella category of many disabilities with varying challenges, including:

 Students with these disabilities require additional support and guidance through lessons.
 Audiobooks and speech recognition software are great assistive technologies for these students, along with versatile assistive technologies like communicators and memory aids.